-Natural resources like water, soil, clean air and mineral deposits provide the basis for our quality of life.
-Studies show that these resources are vastly overused today.
-This pressure on natural resources could further intensify in future as the size of the economy and global population will continue to increase.
+Natural resources like water, soil, clean air, mineral deposits and climate stability provide the basis for our quality of life.
+Studies show that these resources are currently vastly overused.
+This pressure on natural resources is likely to intensify in the future as the economic volume and global population continue to increase.

 - Environmental footprint